 The IAA plugin has two runtime parameters annSetsForIaa and annTypesAndFeats for specifying the annotation sets and the annotation types and features, respectively.
 Values should be separated by semicolons.
 For example, to specify annotation sets 'Ann1', 'Ann2' and 'Ann3' you should set the value of annSetsForIaa to 'Ann1;Ann2;Ann3'.
 Note that more than two annotation sets are possible.
 Specify the value of annTypesAndFeats as 'Per' to compute the IAA for the three annotation sets on the annotation type Per.
 You can also specify more than one annotation type and separate them by ';' too, and optionally specify an annotation feature for a type by attaching a '->' followed by feature name to the end of the annotation name.
-For example, 'Per->label;Org' specifies two annotation feature for an annotation of the type Per.
-If you specify an annotation feature for an annotation of the same type will be regarded as being different if they have different values of that feature, even if the two annotations occupy exactly the same position in the document.
+For example, 'Per->label;Org' specifies two annotation types Per and Org and also a feature name label for the type Per.
+If you specify an annotation feature for an annotation type, then two annotations of the same type will be regarded as being different if they have different values of that feature, even if the two annotations occupy exactly the same position in the document.
 On the other hand, if you do not specify any annotation feature for an annotation type, then the two annotations of the type will be regarded as the same if they occupy the same position in the document.